Roma hires coach Paulo Fonseca from Shakhtar Donetsk

-ROME — Roma has hired Paulo Fonseca as coach from Shakhtar Donetsk to try leading the club back into the Champions League.
+ROME — Paulo Fonseca has been hired as coach by Roma from Shakhtar Donetsk to try leading the club back into the Champions League.

-Roma says the Portuguese coach signed a two-year contract, with an option for a third year.
+Roma said the Portuguese coach signed a two-year contract, with an option for a third year.

-The club’s American president, Jim Pallotta, says Fonseca has “a winning mentality and a reputation for bold, attacking football that will excite our fans.”
+Fonseca has “a winning mentality and a reputation for bold, attacking football that will excite our fans,” the Italian club’s American president, Jim Pallotta, said in a statement.

-Roma placed sixth in Serie A after Eusebio Di Francesco was fired in March and Claudio Ranieri took over as interim coach.
+Roma placed sixth in Serie A after Eusebio Di Francesco was fired in March, the day after the team was eliminated in the Champions League round of 16 by Porto.
+Claudio Ranieri took over as interim coach.

 Fonseca led Shakhtar to three straight league and cup doubles in Ukraine and leaves behind a spot in the group stage of the Champions League.